Faustin-Archange Touadéra: Academic career

-Political career

-Prime Minister
+Prime minister

-Touadéra was appointed as Prime Minister by President François Bozizé on 22 January 2008, following the resignation of Élie Doté.
+Touadéra was appointed prime minister by President François Bozizé on 22 January 2008, following the resignation of Élie Doté.
 His government, composed of 29 members—four ministers of state, 17 ministers, and seven minister delegates, along with himself—was appointed on 28 January.

-A national dialogue was held in December 2008, and Bozizé then dissolved Touadéra's government on 18 January 2009 in preparation for the formation of a government of national unity.
-Touadéra was reappointed as Prime Minister on 19 January.
-Later on the same day, his new 31-minister government was appointed, with only 10 ministers retaining their posts; many former rebels were included in the new lineup to prepare the country for the 2009 local elections and the 2010 presidential and parliamentary polls.
+A national dialogue was held in December 2008, and François Bozizé then dissolved Touadéra's government on 18 January 2009 in preparation for the formation of a government of national unity.
+Touadéra was reappointed prime minister on 19 January.
+Later on the same day, his new 31-minister government was appointed, with only 10 ministers retaining their posts; many former rebels were included in the new line-up to prepare the country for the 2009 local elections and the 2010 presidential and parliamentary polls.

 Following a peace deal between the Bozizé government and the Séléka rebel coalition in January 2013, Bozizé dismissed Touadéra on 12 January 2013, in accordance with the terms of the agreement, which required that a new prime minister be appointed from the political opposition.

 Later, Touadéra announced his intention to stand as an independent candidate in the October 2015 presidential election.

 EUCLID involvement and High Steward

 In 2008, the Euclid Consortium initiative hosted by the University of Bangui led to the formation of an intergovernmental university named EUCLID (Euclid University) (French: Pôle Universitaire Euclide).
-In his capacity as Prime Minister, Touadera signed the instrument of participation for the Central African Republic in May 2010.
+In his capacity as prime minister, Touadera signed the instrument of participation for the Central African Republic in May 2010.
 His chief of cabinet, Simplice Sarandji also signed the headquarters agreement for EUCLID in March 2011.

 In April 2012, Touadera personally presided over a graduation ceremony in New York, at the Permanent Mission of the Central African Republic to the United Nations, for a graduating diplomat of Burundi.
-After his tenure as Prime Minister, Touadera became EUCLID's High Steward, an honorary role.
+After his tenure as prime minister, Touadera became EUCLID's High Steward, an honorary role.

 President

+Election

 Touadéra stood as a candidate in the December 2015–February 2016 presidential election.
 After finishing second in the first round of voting, he received the support of the majority of defeated candidates for the second round, which he won with 62% of the vote.
 He was sworn in on 30 March 2016.
 Speaking on the occasion, he vowed to pursue disarmament and "make CAR a united country, a country of peace, a country facing development".
-He appointed Simplice Sarandji as Prime Minister on 2 April 2016.
-Sarandji was Touadéra's campaign manager during the election and Touadéra's chief of staff during his own time as Prime Minister.
+He appointed Simplice Sarandji as prime minister on 2 April 2016.
+Sarandji was Touadéra's campaign manager during the election and Touadéra's chief of staff during his own time as prime minister.